Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Rethinking and Understanding

 In this section, we first introduce the pipeline of the diffusion model in Section \ref{sec:Diffusion Models Pipeline}.
 Next, we present the iterative denoising framework in Section \ref{sec:framework}.
-Then, we integrate the iterative framework with the diffusion model in Section \ref{sec:discussion}, providing a new understanding from a denoising perspective.
-Finally, we propose a novel strategy to stimulate the diffusion model for image denoising in Section \ref{sec:strategy}, which includes an embedding method and an ensembling method.
+Finally, we integrate the diffusion model with the iterative denoising framework in Section \ref{sec:discussion}, providing a new understanding of the diffusion model from the denoising perspective.